Ethanlloyd21/Username-Password-Authentication-React/README.md

 - This is a simple application of a username and password authentication using a third party application called OKLA.

 ## Why use OKLA?
+- Authentication is a crucial part in developing any application.
+Whether you are developing an internal IT app for your employees, building a portal for your partners, or exposing a set of APIs for developers building apps around your resources, Okta provides the right authentication support for your projects.

+- Building a Custom Authentication Experience for Your Application

+- The sign-in experience is one of the most important user experiences any app developer needs to consider.
+To provide a seamless and attractive, yet secure authentication experience is not a trivial task.
+Typically, the sign-in logic accompanies other features such as password reset and registration.
+More importantly, enhanced security in the form of strong and adaptive authentication during the sign-in process is often critical to many implementations.

+- Okta provides many options for developers to handle the authentication experience that are built on top of the underlying feature set in Okta.
+Password policies, strong and adaptive authentication policies, and password reset workflow can all be configured easily in the administrator UI.
+Many of these policies can also be controlled through Okta's API.

+- Big companies uses OKLA as their authentication application.

+- For starters, OKLA is free and offers a lot of option.

 ## Install